 Types Of Double Glazed Window Frames

-The two main types of Double Glazed Window Types are UPVC and Aluminium.
+The two main types of Double Glazed Window Types are UPVC and Aluminum.

 uPVC Double Glazed Windows

 - In fact, uPVC windows have been on the market for many years.

 - These window frames are more energy efficient in most homes.

-- The cost of installing uPVC windows is less than the Aluminium windows.
+- The cost of installing uPVC windows is less than the Aluminum windows.

 - Long Lifespan, however, the ability to degrade after many years is possible.

 - The modern-day uPVC windows are far more energy efficient than the older uPVC windows.

-- uPVC now makes use of a complex internal profile which maximises thermal retention.
+- uPVC now makes use of a complex internal profile which maximizes thermal retention.

-- In fact, uPVC beats aluminium when it comes to soundproofing or reducing the impact of noise pollution.
+- In fact, uPVC beats aluminum when it comes to soundproofing or reducing the impact of noise pollution.

 uPVC: If you want a window that provides effective soundproofing that is also low on maintenance, uPVC can more than meet your needs.
-Even though they don’t offer the best aesthetics, they can still be coloured to fit into the features of your home successfully.
+Even though they don’t offer the best aesthetics, they can still be colored to fit into the features of your home successfully.

 Aluminum Double Glazed Windows

-- Aluminium window frames will achieve the same level of thermal insulation benefits.
+- Aluminum window frames will achieve the same level of thermal insulation benefits.

-- As a result of the new innovative polyamide thermal break, aluminium windows are equally thermal retentive to keep any home warmer for longer.
+- As a result of the new innovative polyamide thermal break, aluminum windows are equally thermal retentive to keep any home warmer for longer.

 - Energy efficient